Haridiii07/DEPI-Data-Project/README.md

 ## Overview

-This repository contains **Milestone 1** and **Milestone 2** deliverables for the Student Performance Dashboard project.
+This repository contains **Milestone 1, 2, and 3** deliverables for the Student Performance Dashboard project.
-It provides a fully preprocessed, large-scale dataset of **1 million students** from the **top 50 U.S. universities** (2010–2024), with advanced SQL analytics and star schema database implementation using DuckDB for optimal performance.
+It provides a fully preprocessed, large-scale dataset of **1 million students** from the **top 50 U.S. universities** (2010–2024), with advanced SQL analytics, star schema database implementation using DuckDB, and an interactive Streamlit dashboard for optimal performance and visualization.

 ## Table of Contents